 The purpose of this study was to assist DDOE’s efforts to mitigate the rising energy costs on those with the highest home energy needs, greatest energy burdens, and least amount of available resources.
 The study focused on households that pay utility gas and/or electric bills, and are income-eligible and program-eligible for rate discounts.
 The study characterized the population of households that are eligible for rate discounts, estimated the rate discount program penetration rates, and analyzed how the rate discounts complement the LIHEAP program to reduce energy burdens for participating households.

-APPRISE is conducting research for the Office of People’s Counsel to assess the characteristics of the low-income population in Maryland, estimate the need for energy assistance and energy efficiency programs, and provide recommendations for future program design and targeting.
-The study will analyze publicly available survey data and MD program-level data to understand trends in the population and the programs that serve them.
-The research will increase understanding of the population and inform policy discussions on Maryland low-income energy programs.
+APPRISE conducted research for the Office of People’s Counsel to assess the characteristics of the low-income population in Maryland, estimate the need for energy assistance and energy efficiency programs, and provide recommendations for future program design and targeting.
+The study analyzed publicly available survey data and MD program-level data to understand trends in the population and the programs that serve them.
+The research increased understanding of the population and informed policy discussions on Maryland low-income energy programs.

 APPRISE conducted research to characterize the low- and moderate- income populations in New York State, to estimate the impact of existing programs that target these populations, and to identify opportunities for future program outreach and targeting.
 This study analyzed publically-available population, housing, and energy data; program data; and specialty data on health indicators, population mobility, and economic characteristics.
 The research provided the New York State Energy Research & Development Authority (NYSERDA) and program partners throughout the New York State government with comprehensive information that can be used to improve program models, estimate program potential, and measure program accomplishments.